-The Kim Bariatric Institute is one of the few bariatric surgery centers in the U.S. to offer an effective weight loss surgery procedure called Biliary Pancreatic Diversion with Duodenal Switch.
+The DFW Bariatric Institute is one of the few bariatric surgery centers in the U.S. to offer an effective weight loss surgery procedure called Biliary Pancreatic Diversion with Duodenal Switch.
 This procedure has proven successful with patients who have severe morbid obesity, often with a body mass index (BMI) of more than 50.
 However, the procedure can be performed in patients who have a BMI of under 50 as well.
 The duodenal switch procedure can help morbidly obese patients lose up to 85 percent of excess weight.
-Dr. David D. Kim can perform this procedure laparoscopically, leading to a reduced recovery time and fewer incisions made during surgery.
+DFW Bariatric Institute’s highly skilled weight loss surgeons can perform this procedure laparoscopically, leading to a reduced recovery time and fewer incisions made during surgery.

-Please contact Dr. Kim for more information on Biliary Pancreatic Diversion (DS) with Duodenal Switch at our bariatric surgery center.
+Please contact us for more information on Biliary Pancreatic Diversion (DS) with Duodenal Switch at our bariatric surgery center.

 Biliopancreatic Diversion (DS) with Duodenal Switch

 Biliary Pancreatic Diversion, also known as DS or BPD, reduces the size of the stomach to create a smaller stomach pouch.
 The procedure restricts the amount of food that can be consumed in one sitting, and alters the small intestine to make it possible for bile and pancreatic juices to meet digested food closer to the middle or the end of it – leading to less absorption of calories and nutrients by the body.